Neo23x0/panopticon/README.md

 ## Getting Started

 1. Clone this repo and cd to it `git clone https://github.com/Neo23x0/panopticon.git && cd panopticon`
+2. Install the requirements `pip3 install -r requirements.txt`
-2. Place your samples into the `./samples` sub folder of panopticon (see section "Prerequisites" for help)
+3. Place your samples into the `./samples` sub folder (see section "Prerequisites" for help on that matter)
-3. Start a measurement with `python3 panopticon.py -f your-yara-rule.set`
+4. Start a measurement with `python3 panopticon.py -f your-yara-rules.yar`

 ## Expected Output

-A successful run shows a performance score for the calibration rule (here: 7.25) and scores for all tested rules with their deviation from the calibration rule.
+A successful run shows a test duration for the calibration rule (here: 7.25) and scores for all tested rules with their deviation from the calibration rule.

 ```bash
 (python) fubar:panopticon florian$ python3 panopticon.py -f ~/signatures/new_rules.yar